-Space policy in the Netherlands is primarily focused on international cooperation in European ntexts within ESA the European Organization for the Exploitation of Meteorological Satellites

-(EUMETSAT) and the EU.
+Space policy in the Netherlands is primarily focused on international cooperation in European contexts within ESA, the European Organization for the Exploitation of Meteorological Satellites (EUMETSAT) and the EU.
 This means that the Netherlands has no national space debris mitigation mechanism.

-Description:

-None.

-Applicability:

-None.

-Relation to international mechanisms:

 As a UN COPUOS Member State the Netherlands fully adheres to the UN COPUOS Space Debris Mitigation Guidelines, IADC Space Debris Mitigation Guidelines, ITU Recommendation ITU-R S.1003, the European Code of Conduct for Space Debris Mitigation and the ISO Standards.
 The Netherlands supports ESA- and EU-initiatives.

-Link to other national mechanisms:

-None.

-References:

-None.